Havoc-OS/android_frameworks_base/packages/SystemUI/docs/plugins.md

 Whenever loading a code from another APK into a privileged process like SysUI, there are serious security concerns to be addressed.
 To handle this, plugins have a couple lines of defense to ensure these don’t create any security holes.

-The first line of defense is Build.IS_DEBUGGABLE checks.
+The first line of defense is Build.IS_ENG checks.
 In 2 different places, SysUI checks to ensure that the build is debuggable before even scanning or loading any plugins on the device.
 There are even tests in place to help ensure these checks are not lost.

 The second line of defense is a signature permission.
 This ensures that plugins are always provided by the source of the android build.
 All plugins must hold this permission for any of their code to be loaded, otherwise the infraction will be logged, and the plugin ignored.